 - Category keyphrases: Hiking in California, rock climbing in California, scuba diving in California, surfing in California

 - Sub-category keyphrases: Hiking the Lost Coast Trail, rock climbing tours in Joshua Tree National Park, where can I learn to scuba dive in Monterey Bay, how much are surf rentals in Santa Cruz

-How to Use Focus Keyphrase Tools
+How To Use Focus Keyphrase Tools

 The keyphrases you use for your web pages should be derived from solid keyword research that considers your company’s goals and what your target customer is searching for.
 Once you’ve identified primary focus keyphrases that are important to your business, use an SEO tool to select related focus keyword phrases for each page and include them at the correct density.
-These tools can also be used to optimize a blog post.
+These keyword research tools can also be used to optimize a blog post.

 Learn more about keyword density and wdf*idf analysis.

 To elevate your content, each page should have a primary focus keyphrase and secondary related keyphrases.
 These additional long-tail keywords help to: